Coca-Cola Europacific Partners plc (CCEP or the Company)

 Dear Shareholder of Coca-Cola Europacific Partners plc:

-Certain proxy advisory services reports recommend voting against Resolution 2 (Approval of the Directors' Remuneration Report).
-In addition, certain proxy advisory services reports contain conflicting advice on Resolution 23 (Waiver of mandatory offer provisions set out in Rule 9 of the Takeover Code) and Resolution 17 (regarding the re-election of Mario Rotllant Solá).
+We have recently received certain proxy advisory services reports from Glass, Lewis & Co.
+(Glass Lewis) and Institutional Shareholder Services (ISS).
+While Glass Lewis recommend a "FOR" vote in respect of each recommendation, ISS recommend voting "AGAINST" Resolution 2 (Approval of the Directors' Remuneration Report), Resolution 23 (Waiver of mandatory offer provisions set out in Rule 9 of the Takeover Code) and Resolutions 3 (regarding the re-election of Manolo Arroyo) and Resolution 15 (regarding the re-election of Mario Rotllant Solá).
 Consequently, we believe it is important to provide additional context regarding these resolutions beyond that in our Notice of Meeting.

 Resolution 2 (Approval of the Directors' Remuneration Report)

-The reports from Glass, Lewis & Co.
-(Glass Lewis) and Institutional Shareholder Services (ISS) both recommend a vote "AGAINST" Resolution 2.
+The report from Glass, Lewis & Co.
+(Glass Lewis) recommends a vote "FOR" Resolution 2 while Institutional Shareholder Services (ISS) recommends a vote "AGAINST".

-More generally the Remuneration Committee is confident that the discretion applied to the CEO's annual bonus and 2018 LTIP was appropriate reflecting the range of factors outlined in the Statement from the Remuneration Committee Chairman on pages 92-94 of the 2020 Integrated Report and in the Annual Report on Remuneration on pages 98-100 of the 2020 Integrated Report.
-This includes the previous application of downward discretion, recognising company and management performance in each of the last three years including through the challenges of 2020, and applying a consistent approach for all participants across these incentives.
-We recognise that the application of upwards discretion is relatively unusual in the UK market, however 2020 presented a truly exceptional set of circumstances and we are happy to discuss this further with you.
+More generally the Remuneration Committee is confident that the discretion applied to the CEO's 2019 LTIP was appropriate reflecting the range of factors outlined in the Statement from the Remuneration Committee Chairman on pages 92-93 of the 2021 Integrated Report and in the Annual Report on Remuneration on pages 98-99 of the 2021 Integrated Report.
+This also includes detail on the application of discretionary provisions by the Committee in previous years.
+It should be noted that the Committee has exercised discretionary provisions to reduce incentive outcomes below the formulaic result in two of the four financial years since CCEP's listing, and to increase incentive outcomes only once (under the 2018 LTIP, as reported last year, to fairly reward performance through the global pandemic).
+We recognise that the application of upward discretion is relatively unusual in the UK market, however 2021 presented a truly exceptional set of circumstances and we are happy to discuss this further with you.

 The CCEP Board and management firmly believe the remuneration decisions made during the year were in the best interests of shareholders, aligned incentive outcomes for all participants to reflect performance through the COVID-19 crisis and enabled CCEP to continue to deliver long-term shareholder value.
 Accordingly, the Board and management of CCEP recommend voting "FOR" Resolution 2.